nilefy/nilefy/apps/docs/README.md

 ## Getting Started

-- if you didn't install from the root run `pnpm install`
+- if you didn't install from the root directory run `pnpm install`

 - run dev server `pnpm start`